holukas/bico/bico/settings/data_blocks/IRGA75-A-GN1.md

 # IRGA75-A-GN1
-Based on IRGA75-A but with a different gain on CO2_CONC.
+Based on IRGA75-A but with a different gain on CO2_CONC to correct for the usage of a wrong calibration gas.

 ## Variables
 - DATA_SIZE ...
 Data size of current data block, number of bytes in Licor 7500 record